Where in Cape Verde Can You Swim in the Sea?

 Santo Antão

-Actually, it is possible to swim in the sea at Santo Antão.
-You’ll find a beach in the village of Tarrafal, but most of the time, the sea conditions are rough.
+This island is truly a hiker’s paradise, not a swimmers’ paradise.
+However, it is possible to swim in the sea at Santo Antão.
+You’ll find a beach in the village of Tarrafal, but the sea conditions are usually rough.
 So swimming in the sea is only recommended for the more experienced swimmers.
+Therefore it is best to follow up on the local advice for your safety.

-The best place to go swimming in Fogo is at Ponta de Salina near the village of Sao Jorge.
-Which is north from São Filipe, around one hour drive.
-Here you’ll find a beautiful natural swimming pool, which is formed by Lava streams from Pico de Fogo.
-The only active volcano in Cape Verde.
+But there is one spot where you can go for a swim in a natural pool at Ponta de Salina near the village of Sao Jorge, which is north of São Filipe, around one hour drive.
+Here you’ll find a beautiful natural swimming pool formed by Lava streams from Pico de Fogo—the only active volcano in Cape Verde.
+Because of the significant rock formations, the natural pool is almost completely closed off from the rough sea, which makes it a very relaxing place for swimming.

 Brava

 Depending on the sea conditions, you can take a refreshing dive near the village of Faja de Aqua.
-Faja de Aqua is not a place where you go for an active swim, but more a relaxing cooldown bathing session.
+Faja de Aqua is not a place where you go for an active swim, but more a relaxing cooldown bathing session..

 Cape Verde Travel Planning Guide